corkiejp/corkiejp.github.io/ATProtocolHandler/readme.md

 # AT Protocol Handler ~ Chrome extension to open at did urls
 ## Now available on Chrome Webstore.

+**NOTE: -** Extension now works on Bluesky, Dear and Klearsky for getting to at urls?
+See Below.

 [AT Protocol Handler - Chrome Webstore](https://chromewebstore.google.com/detail/at-protocol-handler/foippfcmhngnjdlfhgaifppajnhlmafk)

 ## How to get the at did (or at uri) urls from Bluesky?